PsiQ/bartiq/docs/limitations.md

 ## Non-trivial port sizes

 Right now bartiq does not support use of arbitrary expressions for input port sizes, but rather requires input port sizes to be constant or defined by as a single parameter.
 In the case that this isn't sufficient, it can be somewhat circumvented by introducing `local_variables`, but it's not elegant solution and might cause some unforeseen issues in the compilation process.
-Please reach out to a `bartiq` core developer if you are interested in this use-case and we will support you as needed.
+Please reach out to a `bartiq` core developers if you are interested in this use-case and we will support you as needed.

 ## Qubit counts